Our Story

 2005

-A landmark: 10 million TEU is celebrated.
-Plans are made to convert the training department into a fully equipped Training Centre.
+A landmark: 10 million TEU celebrated.
+Plans had been made to convert the training department into a fully equipped Training Centre.

 2003

-An expansion project for two new berths and a new breakwater is approved.
-The port wins Best Seaport Middle East at the Asian Freight & Supply Chain Awards.
+An expansion project for two new berths and a new breakwater approved.
+The port won the Best Seaport Middle East at the Asian Freight & Supply Chain Awards.

 2002